JeremyDataHub/sports-asymetry-biomechanics/README.md

 ### Asymmetry Quantification

 **Metrics used:**
-- **ROM (Range of Motion):** Peak flexion differences
+- **ROM (Range of Motion):** Peak flexion differences between left and right joints
-- **Asymmetry Index:** SI% = [(R-L)/(R+L)/2] × 100
+- **Asymmetry Index (SI):** SI% = [(R-L)/(R+L)/2] × 100
 - **Normalized SI (NSI):** Stabilized version for cyclic data
-- **Cross-correlation:** Cycle-to-cycle similarity + phase lag
+- **Cross-correlation:** Cycle-to-cycle similarity + phase lag detection

 ---

 ## Files

 **Scripts:**
-- `c3d_to_trc_transformed.py` — Main preprocessing pipeline
+- `c3d_to_trc_transformed.py` — Qualisys .c3d to OpenSim .trc conversion
-- `c3d_en_mot.py` — Force plate data extraction
+- `c3d_en_mot.py` — Force plate data extraction and GRF generation

 **Visualizations:**
-- `results/` — Publication-quality figures (ROM, asymmetry indices)
+- `results/` — Publication-quality ROM and asymmetry analysis figures
-- `visualization/` — GIFs showing capture → analysis workflow
+- `visualization/` — GIFs showing capture to kinematics pipeline

 ---

 ## Key Insights

-1. **ROM alone is insufficient** for cyclic movements.
-Temporal information is critical.
+1. **ROM alone is insufficient for cyclic movements.** Temporal information is critical for understanding asymmetry evolution across movement phases.

-2. **SI generates spurious values** when denominators approach zero (classic numerical instability).
+2. **SI generates spurious values in cyclic analysis** when denominators approach zero (classic numerical instability).
 NSI partially addresses this but remains somewhat arbitrary.

 3. **Cross-correlation is most robust** for assessing bilateral coordination in cyclic movements.
 The r = 0.957 result indicates excellent bilateral symmetry in this athlete.

 4. **Custom preprocessing is essential.** Qualisys → OpenSim conversion is non-trivial and benefits from automated, version-controlled scripts.

+---

+## Technical Note

+Motion capture data was processed using the M2S Laboratory's musculoskeletal model (Université Rennes 2).
+Visualizations are from OpenSim analyses conducted during this Master's project.
+Model files are proprietary to the M2S Lab and not included in this repository.

 ---